WLowe10/poopgen/README.md

 # poopgen

-> Simple and flexible project generator
+> Simple and flexible project generator.

 ## Why is it named poopgen?